visol/ext-wise_error_page/README.md

 ### Nginx

-Configure Nginx so that 404 content is directly served for all resources except PHP files which should be delivered by the CMS.
+Configure Nginx so that 404 content is directly served for all resources except PHP files.
+They should be delivered by the CMS which is the only one who can know about missing pages.

 ```
 location ~ \.(png|jpg|jpeg|gif|css|js|svg|webp|pdf|doc|docx)$ {